How to Create a Sustainable Brand that Sticks to Its Roots

 Today’s brand must have its roots in the real world and serve as an umbrella under which the company can expand and evolve in new directions.

-Branding.
-Is it still necessary?
+Is branding still necessary?
 Do you have time for it?
 Should you even bother?
 Like most business owners, you probably say “yes” to one or more questions.

 You may not think of branding as a high-level priority, but it’s one of the most important things you can do to build a sustainable, lasting brand.
-It may not seem like it, but branding is more important than ever before.
-With the rise of the digital age, consumers now have more choices than ever before when deciding what brand to invest in.
+It may not seem like it, but branding is more important than ever.
+With the rise of the digital age, consumers now have more choices when deciding what brand to invest in.

 A secret that even big brands don’t know: Brands can make more money by growing a smaller, more profitable brand than by growing a massive brand with a high-profit margin.